jalbrethsen/baseball-pitch-grader/README.md

 The core idea is to normalize a batter's performance: a batter who achieves a certain batting average while facing consistently difficult pitches should be rated higher than a batter achieving the same average against easier pitches.

+We show the predicted strike probabilities correlates well to a pitcher's strikeout ability implying we can evaluate pitchers swing-and-miss ability based solely on statcast data.
+Additionally, we use the hittability score to quantify pitch quality impact on a specific batting statistic like batting average and adjust the statistic to normalize for pitch difficulty.
+We look at some of the higher adjustment levels and find that it can be used to identify flukey seasons and see how a player's pitch difficulty is impacted by the team around him.

 ## **Features**

 * **Pitch Outcome Classification (MLP):** Trains a neural network to predict whether a pitch will result in a walk, strike, or ball in play.
-* **Hittability Score Generation:** Derives a "hittability score" for each pitch based on the MLP's predicted probability of that pitch resulting in a ball in play.
+* **Hittability Score Generation:** Derives a "hittability score" for each pitch based on the MLP's predicted probability of that pitch resulting in a ball in play divided by the probability of the pitch resulting in a strike.
 * **Batting Average Adjustment:** Implements a regression-based method to adjust a batter's observed batting average, normalizing it for the average hittability of pitches faced.
 * **Control for Batter Skill:** Incorporates career batting average and batter handedness as control variables in the adjustment model to isolate the effect of pitch difficulty.
 * **Comprehensive Statcast Data Usage:** Utilizes a large dataset of Statcast pitch-by-pitch data from 2015 to 2024\.